Which Acana Regionals Recipes Get

 - Pinto beans

-- Green lentils
+- Green peas

 Although they’re a mixture of quality plant ingredients, there’s an important issue to consider here.
 And that’s the recipe design practice known as ingredient splitting.

-If we were to combine all these individual items together and report them as one, that newer combination would almost certainly occupy a higher position on the list.
+If we were to combine all these individual items together and report them as one, that newer combination would likely occupy a significantly higher position on the list.

-In addition, legumes contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.
+In addition, legumes contain about 25% protein, a factor that must also be considered when judging the meat content of this dog food.

-Although it may not sound very appetizing, beef fat is actually a quality ingredient.
+Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
+Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Champion sub-brand.

-With five notable exceptions…
+With 4 notable exceptions…

-However, lentils and peas contain about 25% protein, a factor that must be considered when judging the actual meat content of this dog food.
+First, we note the inclusion of green lentils and chickpeas, both of which contain about 25% protein, a factor that must be considered when judging the actual meat content of this dog food.

-Next, chicory root is rich in inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.
+And lastly, chicory root is rich in inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.

 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

-As a group, the brand features an average protein content of 38% and a mean fat level of 19%.
-Together, these figures suggest a carbohydrate content of 35% for the overall product line.
+As a group, the brand features an average protein content of 37% and a mean fat level of 19%.
+Together, these figures suggest a carbohydrate content of 36% for the overall product line.

-And a fat-to-protein ratio of about 52%.
+And a fat-to-protein ratio of about 53%.

 Above-average protein.
 Above-average fat.
-And below-average carbs when compared to a typical dry dog food.
+And below-average carbs when compared to other dry dog foods.

-Acana Dog Food
+Acana Regionals Dog Food Recall History

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.